tlohmar/DedicatedNetworks/README.md

 * Service APIs for DedicatedNetworks (see [APIBacklog.md](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md))
 * The API provides the customer with the ability to:
-  * request/modify/delete a (logical) dedicated network for API consumers.
+  * request/modify/delete a (logical) Dedicated Network for API consumers.
-  * A dedicated network offers
+  * A Dedicated Network offers
     * specific connectivity performance (e.g. speed/ latency)
     * during a specific time duration (e.g. one hour) and
     * at specific locations (e.g. the area of a festival)
-  * A dedicated network may be ensured by an SLA.
+  * A Dedicated Network may be ensured by an SLA.
   * API consumers are able to manage access to this dedicated network for specific devices.
 * Describe, develop, document, and test the APIs
 * Started: October 2024